panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 }
 ```

-The example above defines a class `User`.
+The code above defines a class `User`.
 The curly braces `{ }` delimit the class body.
 Note that this syntax is named *class declaration*.

 You're not obligated to indicate the class name.
-You can use a *class expression* and assign the class to a variable:
+By using a *class expression* you can assign the class to a variable:

 ```javascript
 const UserClass = class {